 So start exploring sushi and sashimi restaurants now and look for the best variety that suits your taste.
-Soon you will find the sushi or sashimi variety that will become your favorite; however, I encourage you to keep trying different ones occasionally.
+Soon, you’ll find the sushi or sashimi variety that will become your favorite.

+However, I encourage you to keep trying different ones occasionally.

 Who knows?
 You might find a second or third favorite sushi/sashimi variety along the way.